 How This Impacts You

 Marketers tend to overreact whenever such news is announced.
 Let’s not get crazy here.

 If you previously only shared links with a photo, you should consider changing this.
 It doesn’t mean the old method won’t reach anyone, but you should take a very close look at your metrics to determine what is and isn’t working for you.

 It doesn’t mean you should stop sharing photos.
 I have a photographer friend who benefits from that extra real estate within News Feed to share his photos.
 He swears he gets better results all around when he shares photos with links in them.
-He should continue to do so, but he should also split test it against the way Facebook intends.
+He should continue to do so, but he should also Split testing (or A/B testing) allows you to test changes in Facebook variables like ad creative, audience, or placement to determine which approach performs best. it against the way Facebook intends.